pymupdf/PyMuPDF/docs/document.rst

 .. [#f2] However, you **can** use :meth:`Document.get_toc` and :meth:`Page.getLinks` (which are available for all document types) and copy this information over to the output PDF.
 See demo `pdf-converter.py <https://github.com/pymupdf/PyMuPDF-Utilities/tree/master/demo/pdf-converter.py>`_.

 .. [#f3] For applicable (EPUB) document types, loading a page via its absolute number may result in layouting a large part of the document, before the page can be accessed.
 To avoid this performance impact, prefer chapter-based access.
-Use convenience methods / attributes :meth:`Document.nextLocation`, :meth:`Document.previousLocation` and :attr:`Document.lastLocation` for maintaining a high level of coding efficiency.
+Use convenience methods / attributes :meth:`Document.next_location`, :meth:`Document.prev_location` and :attr:`Document.last_location` for maintaining a high level of coding efficiency.

 .. [#f4] These parameters cause separate handling of stream categories: use it together with ``expand`` to restrict decompression to streams other than images / fontfiles.